RickGelhausen/RiboReport/README.md

 - matplotlib =3.0.3
 - seaborn =0.9.0
 - pandas =0.24.2
 - simple_venn =0.1.0
 - bedtools =v2.28.0

 ### statistics.py

 Parameters:
-- reference_data (-r) path to the .gtf file soreing all genes of invertigated genome or the to be inverstigated subset of genes
+- reference_data (-r) path to the .gtf file containing all genes of the investigated genome or the investigated subset of genes
-- tool_data (-t) path to gtf file containing all predichtions for the tools: deepribom, ribotish, reparation and irsom
+- tool_data (-t) path to gtf file containing all predictions for the tools: deepribo, ribotish, reparation and irsom
-- save_path (-o) path to a directory, where the result tables should be stored
+- save_path (-o) path to a directory, where the result tables will be stored
-- overlap_cutoff (-c) dieserd sequence overlap cutoff between gene and prediction
+- overlap_cutoff (-c) allowed sequence overlap cutoff between gene and prediction

 Output:
-- df_stat.csv -> main reault talbel soring all computed statistical measurments
+- df_stat.csv -> main result table storing all computed statistical measurements
-- df_venn_FN_gene_dict.csv -> table containing a column of each tool listing its fales FN counted genes
+- df_venn_FN_gene_dict.csv -> table containing a column for each tool listing the number of genes counted as false negatives (FN)
-- df_venn_FP_predictions_dict.csv -> table containing a column of each tool listing its FP counted prediction
+- df_venn_FP_predictions_dict.csv -> table containing a column for each tool listing the number of genes counted as false positive (FP)
-- df_venn_predictions.csv -> table containing a column of each tool listing its suboptimal predictions
+- df_venn_predictions.csv -> table containing a column for each tool listing the number of genes counted as suboptimal predictions
-- df_venn_genes.csv -> table containing a column of each tool listing its TP counted genes
+- df_venn_genes.csv -> table containing a column for each tool listing the number of genes counted as true positive (TP)

-This scipt generats for a reference and tool prediteion .gtf file several statisitcal measuments.
+This script generates several statistical measurements for a reference and tool prediction .gtf file.
 First true positives (TP), false positives (FP) and false negatives (FN) are predicted.
-One prediction will be assoiated with one gene and counted as one true positve.
-The assosiation selection is based on the lowest p-value (0.05).
-All genes fulfilling a overlap cutoff will be counted as suboptimals and not as false positvies.
-False positives are all predictions, where no gene fullfilling the overlap cutoff could be found and the false negatives vice verser.
+One prediction will be associated with one gene and counted as one true positve.
+The association selection is based on the lowest p-value (0.05).
+All genes fulfilling the overlap cutoff will be counted as suboptimals and not as false positives.
+False positives are all predictions, where no gene fulfilling the overlap cutoff could be found and the false negatives vice versa.
 Based on this computations the recall, FNR, precision, FDR and F1 measure are calculated.

 ### plot_barplots.py
 Parameters:
 - input1_df (-i1) df_stat.csv of the statistics.py script for the first overlap cutoff
 - input2_df (-i2) df_stat.csv of the statistics.py script for the second overlap cutoff
-- save_path (-o) path to dictectiory where the plots should be stored
+- save_path (-o) path to directory where the plots will be stored

 Output:
 - bar_FNR.pdf -> barplot of FNR measures for different tools and two cutoff conditions
-- bar_recall.pdf -> barplot of recall meameasures for different tools and two cutoff conditions
+- bar_recall.pdf -> barplot of recall measures for different tools and two cutoff conditions
-- bar_precision.pdf -> barplot of precision meameasures for different tools and two cutoff conditions
+- bar_precision.pdf -> barplot of precision measures for different tools and two cutoff conditions
-- bar_FDR.pdf -> barplot of FDR meameasures for different tools and two cutoff conditions
+- bar_FDR.pdf -> barplot of FDR measures for different tools and two cutoff conditions
-- bar_F1.pdf -> barplot of F1 meameasures for different tools and two cutoff conditions
+- bar_F1.pdf -> barplot of F1 measures for different tools and two cutoff conditions

-This scitps generats barplots of statisical mesures for the differnt tools and two overlap cutoff conditions.
-The ouputed barplots are for the FNR, recall, precision, RDR and F1 measures.
-It is based on the statistics.py statistical output table
+This script generates barplots of statistical measures for the different tools and two overlap cutoff conditions.
+The output barplots consist of FNR, recall, precision, FDR and F1 measures.
+It is based on the statistics.py statistical output table.

 ### venn_diagram.py
 Parameters: